lgreco/DataStructures/Exams/F21/src/readme.md

 * You are responsible for an on-time submission.
 Verify that Sakai has accepted your submission.
 Solutions will be published right after the deadline.
 No late work will be accepted after solutions are posted.

-* Problem-level bonus points are awarded only if the main problem solution is correct (or correct-ish).

 * Neatness matters, a lot.
 At this stage of your studies, **your work must reflect your knowledge and your professionalism.** Code must look need and clean, easy to read, and well documented with comments.
 Code that doesn't compile will not be graded.

 ## Inheritance (Cleaning up someone else's mess)